What do you do when Death comes knocking?

 3. Jesus is the resurrection and the life.

-This is what Jesus says of himself.
-He confirms it by the historical event of the resurrection of a very dead Lazarus.
+He confirms this claim with the historical event of the resurrection of a very dead Lazarus.

 There are other things I’m learning from this incident.
-We’d like to hear what you’re learning and experiencing as well.
+What can you add?
+Use this link to let me know.